 To start, the artist should gather the necessary materials, including a pencil, eraser, and paper.
 The article recommends using a pencil for the initial sketching as it allows for easy corrections if needed.

-The first step involves drawing a guideline for the fist.
 This guideline consists of a simple oval shape, which will serve as the foundation for the hand.
 The oval should be tilted at an angle, approximately 45 degrees, to give the impression of a clenched fist.

 Next, the artist should add additional guidelines to create the basic shape of the fist.
 These guidelines include a straight line extending from the bottom of the oval towards the base of the palm.
 This line represents the thumb and helps to determine the width and positioning of the fingers.